Genetic Test for ClopidogrelSkip to the navigation

 Clopidogrel (Plavix) is a medicine to prevent blood clots, which can cause heart attacks and strokes.
 It may be prescribed after a heart attack, after angioplasty, and for people who have heart disease or peripheral arterial disease.

 Some people have changes, or mutations, to a certain gene (CYP2C19).
 These changes may keep the body from being able to use clopidogrel to prevent blood clots.
 If a person with these genetic changes takes clopidogrel, the medicine may not work.
 This may raise the person's chance of having a heart attack or a stroke.

-A DNA test can look for these changes.
 The test is done by swabbing the inside of your cheek.

 Other Works Consulted

 - Eikelboom JW, et al. (2012).
 Antiplatelet drugs: Antithrombotic therapy and prevention of thrombosis, 9th ed.–American College of Chest Physicians evidence-based clinical practice guidelines.
 Chest, 141(2, Suppl): e89S–e119S.

 - Holmes DR, et al. (2010).
 ACCF/AHA Clopidogrel clinical alert: Approaches to the FDA "Boxed Warning": A report of the American College of Cardiology Foundation Task Force on Clinical Expert Consensus Documents and the American Heart Association.
 Circulation, 122(5): 537–557.

 - Levine GN, et al. (2011).
 2011 ACC/AHA/SCAI Guideline for percutaneous coronary intervention: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Society for Cardiovascular Angiography and Interventions.
 Circulation, 124(23): e574–e651.